fac/TIL/rails/wrap_parameters.md

 ## Background

-We have an API controller actiont that creates a record & returns the ID of it.
+We have an API controller action that creates a record & returns the ID of it.
 It takes in an array of ids and a hash of attributes to update each item with.
 An example JSON request is:

 ```json
 {